ChaosDynamix/Arcadia/docs/02_installation-media/MED2_boot.md

 ---

-## Boot your computer on the USB flash drive
+## Using USB flash drive

 In order to boot on the USB device, we need to modify the firmware configuration with the firmware setup utility.

-If asked (by pressing a key), you can temporarily select and boot on a device.
-You don't have to follow this procedure if you are in this scenario.
+If asked during the boot (by pressing a key), you can temporarily select and boot on a device.
+Don't follow this procedure if you are in this scenario.

 1. Turn on your computer
 1. When asked, press the key to enter your firmware setup utility